Social Entrepreneurship and Change Advisory Board

 Constantino "Connie" Salios was the co-founder of Kalty Salios, a retail merchandising company providing in-store service to over 900 Home Depot stores in the west and southeast regions of the US.
 In October, 2005, his company was acquired by Advantage Sales and Marketing, the largest consumer packaged goods sales and merchandising company in North America.

-He has a master's degree in organizational leadership and he is an adjunct professor at Biola University in La Mirada, CA where he teaches practical leadership theory, strategy formulation, and strategy Implementation. specializes
+He has a master's degree in Organizational Leadership, and he teaches practical leadership theory, strategy formation, and strategy implementation as an adjunct professor at Biola University in La Mirada, CA.

 In addition, Salios is a partner with CLD Consultants in Laguna Beach, CA, and specializes in organizational development, strategy, and change.
 Besides VOXopolis Inc., he also serves on several other nonprofit and for profit boards.
 He currently is the national managing partner for the Barnabas Group, a ministry that connects the time, talent, touch, and treasure of Christian marketplace leaders with ministry opportunities.